 It’s important to note that boiling water can soften or damage PVC pipes, so it’s best to use this method sparingly to avoid causing any damage.

 There are a few DIY septic-safe drain cleaners you can make with simple ingredients that you probably already have in your house.
 Best of all, these solutions are safe for your septic tank and your family.

 One of the most popular DIY drain cleaners is a mixture of baking soda and vinegar.
 The two ingredients create a chemical reaction that can help break down the clog.

-To use this method, pour 1/2 cup of baking soda down the drain followed by 1/2 cup of vinegar.
-Cover the drain with a plug or cloth to keep the mixture in and let it sit for about 30 minutes.
+To use this method, pour 1/2 cup of baking soda down the drain, followed by 1/2 cup vinegar.
+Cover the drain with a plug or cloth to keep the mixture in, and let it sit for about 30 minutes.

 After 30 minutes, remove the plug or cloth and flush the drain by pouring in a pot of hot water.

 Another effective septic-safe drain cleaner is a mixture of baking soda and lemon juice.
 The acidity in the lemon juice can help break down the clog, while the baking soda will work to clean the drain without damaging the septic system.